albiejodev/LandingPage/README.md

 # LandingPage
-This is a sample landing page for my side business
+This is a sample landing page